 The removable concrete anchor is a reusable device designed for use in concrete applications.
 They are installed in a pre-drilled hole and best used in overhead or ceiling applications.
 There is some conjecture as to whether the anchor needs to be proof-loaded before use (as they are a friction anchor).
 The instructions for the use of this product state that the anchor should be “tugged” to set it and makes no mention of a requirement for a proof load.

-Manufactured for use on metal roofs these anchors are designed to clip to the edge of a metal deck roof sheet, acting as an anchor-point when working on the opposite side of the roof to where the anchor is fixed.
+Manufactured for use on metal roofs these anchors are designed to clip to the edge of a metal deck roof sheet.
+They act as a temporary fall arrest anchor when working on the opposite side of the roof to where the anchor is fixed.
 These can be set up to provide fall protection before the roof is accessed.
-This providing safety while transitioning from the ladder to the roof.
+This provides safety while transitioning from the ladder to the roof.
 Used in combination with tether plates it can provide a complete system for temporary access to metal deck roofs.

 Structural steel is a great option when looking for an anchor point (not decorative steel or roof joists, necessarily, but good, strong, load-bearing steel beams).
 Quick and easy to install the anchor fits a wide range of I and H beams.
 These anchors come as fixed or with rollers depending on whether the user needs to travel or not.